sydney-sisco/Smart-TODO-List/docs/pres-outline.md

 * Main sorting algorithm leverages google search & google natural language apis
 * Also used other APIs such as google-books, yelp, amazon, imdb, and moviedb for some special features

+Segway: LET'S GET SORTING!

 Demo:
-1) Add a couple of items to the list, then choose 1 of each watch, eat, read, buy to show the details card) (Do it fast to show off spinner, do the speed round here)
+1) Add a couple of items to the list, then choose 1 of each watch, eat, read, buy to show the details card) (If you type more than one thing)
 2) Input error (maybe if there's time)

 When something gets mis-categorized, hand over to next person for stretch features

 # Stretch Demo (R: Syd)
 1) Change the category of the mis-categorized item -> show the new details card
 2) Change the name of the item -> show the new details card